Phynixknight/WideDeepSequenceAttentionFrame/Readme.md

 ![Application Graph](model_wide_deep_sequence_nonmask_attention.png)

 **Attention shared across all the time series**
 Theory Graph
 ![](graph_single_attention.png)

 **disadvantage**
 Those method cannot support masking in embedding.
 So I use TimeDistribution instead, there's some diffrents accordingly.
+TimeDistributino ≈ Permute([2,1]) + Dense(1,softmax) + Permute([2,1])
+So it need Repeate to Reshape to the shape of lstm

 ## Wide And Deep & Sequence & Attention
 **example for two deep branch and three sequence branch**